wanxttt/SAB-S/Flowchart_and_explanation/explanation_DFD_Flowchart/DFD_Explanation.md

+# AiVa - Where Ai Meets Humancare
-DFD Explanation of the AIVa System:
+## DFD Explanation of the AIVa System:

 The Data Flow Diagram (DFD) represents how information moves through the AIVa human care assistance system and how different components interact with each other to achieve the goal of timely medicine delivery to the patient.